Here's how I found what I love to do and how you can do the same

 Reading Autobiography of a Yogi blew my mind and completely transformed my outlook on life.
 It left me convinced that there is far more to life than what we have been led to believe by our society, media and religions.

 The Universe had started responding to my request.
 I only realised this a few months later, once I’d started learning the guitar and found myself in love with it.
-I'd also become completely captivated and engaged with other spiritual and metaphysical books as well as meditation.
+I'd also become completely captivated with other spiritual and metaphysical books as well as meditation.